Veronica With Four Eyes

 Related links

-Do I have to be on Social Security?
+Do I have to be on Social Security for vocational rehabilitation?

 The ultimate goal of the program is to allow participants to be self-sufficient and not need government assistance.
 Some services that are provided are based on financial need, such as scholarships, but students can still receive a lot of benefits from the program that aren’t necessarily linked to financial assistance.